 Before diving into the rankings, I should say that little areas like International Gateway or The Outpost aren’t included in the rankings.
 They would end up last due to not having much at all in them.
 The Outpost does have some cool items though!
 Let’s get to the rankings, going from 11 down to 1.

 Germany is a small pavilion although it has plenty of charm, with a beautiful clock tower and interesting paintings on the different buildings.
 On top of that, Biergarten and Karamell-Kuche have strong followings.
 While the sausages, caramels and pretzels are delicious, Germany suffers for a lack of depth.
 There are no streets to wander in the pavilion because it’s so small.
-The shops aren’t particularly interesting, at least to me, either.
+The shops aren’t particularly interesting, at least to me.
 If you include the miniature train station beside it as a part of the pavilion then I might move it up a spot or two.

 Canada does have a table-service restaurant, decent movie and some absolutely gorgeous architecture.
 The castle along with the beautiful waterfall in the back and the Victoria Gardens replica in the front make for one of the prettier pavilions.
 That’s all despite it being a straight walk through.
-Although it’s overpriced, we do like Le Cellier and Canada Far and Wide is a decent World Showcase movie, although I like others more.
+Although it’s overpriced, we do like Le Cellier and Canada Far and Wide is a decent World Showcase movie but I like others more.
 The Canada Pavilion could really use a counter-service restaurant and a little more character to it.

 9. The American Adventure

 The American Adventure is far different from the other pavilions because it’s essentially based on an attraction.
 That’s why the pavilion has a different name than the others.
-The attraction is spectacular even 40 years later, with amazing animatronics and an engineering system that is still impressive.
+The attraction is spectacular even 40 years later, with amazing animatronics and an engineering (pulley) system that is still impressive.
 Building a Better Mouse is a great book to read to learn more about it!
 Regal Eagle Smokehouse is a big improvement on the previous counter-service restaurant, offering good barbecue.
 That’s about all the pavilion offers though and the architecture is maybe the least interesting of all the pavilions.

 Italy is an impressive pavilion architecturally, looking massive and beautiful.
 Unlike a few other pavilions, the Italy Pavilion isn’t symmetrical with the giant tower and different building heights.
 Once inside the pavilion, the ‘wow’ factor kind of wears off.
 Outside of some stunning art pieces and restaurants, there’s nothing of substance in the pavilion.
 Of course, no one’s complaining about Italian food.
 Via Napoli is a solid restaurant and there’s some great wine spots.
 But adding an attraction or something immersive inside of the pavilion would do wonders.
 One of my favorite parts of Italy in Epcot is the bridge across the promenade that offers stunning views of both the pavilion and Spaceship Earth.